feed4love/basic_bank/README.md

 • bank.basic.ACCEPT_UNKNOWN_TRANSACTION_STATUS if set to true, then the service will response status UNKNOWN for trasactions without the field date setted.
 Set it by default to FALSE, then the service will up a HttpAcceptException, then the servlet returns Http 202 ACCEPTED.
 Such of that, is better the assumption to response HTTP202 ACCEPTED.
 By default is set to FALSE.

-• bank.basic.TRANSACTION_STATUS_TRUNCATE_DATES if set to true the service will trucate date for comparision according the requeriment TODAY.
+• bank.basic.TRANSACTION_STATUS_TRUNCATE_DATES if set to true the service will trucate dates for comparision and according the assumption about the requeriment TODAY.
+If set to false, then the comparision between dates will complete.
+Set by default to FALSE.

 • bank.basic.ASSUMPTION_ACCOUNT_IBAN_SHALL_EXISTS if set to true when the service receive a transaction and the account isnt exists, then the service will create the account and set the initial credit to 0.